ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/permissionguide.md

 Next, we need to verify which user and group should be used.
 This is important as if the domain is a Magento multi-store, typically the owner and group would be the same for each virtual host as the document root is shared.

-In this case, PHP-FPM is utilized - this is configured as an upstream within NGiNX -
+In this case, PHP-FPM is utilized - this is configured as an upstream within NGINX -

 ```bash
 grep ".sock;" /etc/nginx/conf.d/mage.ukast.co.uk.conf